vinodpandey/askbot-devel/README.rst

 Note:
 1. while running in production mode, make sure memcached is up and running otherwise it will show errors regarding live settings and language code
-2. custom auth module name should be django_customm_auth only.
+2. custom auth module name should be django_custom_auth only.
 This is hardcoded in https://github.com/vinodpandey/askbot-devel/blob/master/askbot/models/user.py
 Line 386
 class AuthUserGroups(models.Model):
       """explicit model for the auth_user_groups bridge table.